 In Turkish culture, a perfect dinner should include a kind of soup as a starter and as a main dish like meat, chicken or vegetable stew.
 These should be accompanied by a kind of salad or yogurt.
 No need to mention desserts for a wonderful ending.
 However, we don’t always have time for all these courses as we are working.
 Fortunately, our culture has a great solution for people in need of quick dishes.
 That is breakfast for dinner.

-The meaning of “breakfast” is broad in Turkish language.
+The word “breakfast” is beyond the morning meal in Turkish language.
 It doesn’t mean only the meal eaten in the morning.
-If you have tea, cheese, olives, sliced tomatoes, peppers and cucumbers on your table, it is called breakfast no matter when you eat them.
-These are the indispensable foods of breakfast.
-And of course it’s up to you to enrich your breakfast with some pastries or different versions of egg or other food “inventions”.
-The most common food of this untimely breakfast is potato salad.
-So this evening, we decided to have a breakfast style dinner and as a preperation, we just boiled potatoes and eggs, which means we didn’t spend so much time on it.
-I should add that Turkish people apply this type of breakfast whenever they don’t have enough time or ingredients for a demanding dish.
+If you have tea, cheese, olives, sliced tomatoes, peppers and cucumbers on your table, it is called breakfast in Turkey no matter what time of the day you eat them.
+These are indispensable foods of a typical Turkish breakfast.
+And it’s up to you to enrich your breakfast with some pastries or different versions of eggs or other food creations.

 – 4 middle sized potatoes

 – 1 onion